david-deboer/radiobear/README.md

 > catch_data = j.run(freqs='1:100:5', b='disc')
 ```

-time-stamped data file is written to Output and log file to Logs
+time-stamped data file is written to Output

+run log file is written to Logs

 'plot' is a keyword (see below)

 `catch_data` is an instance of <DataReturn>, which holds the data you probably want.